-All students, regardless of immigration status, who are citizens of countries where English is not the native language must demonstrate English proficiency.
-These students are required to take the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) prior to admission.
-For more information on score requirements and waivers, please refer to the Language Proficiency Requirements for Non-U.S. Citizens in the International Admissions section of the catalog.
+All students, regardless of immigration status, who were educated in countries where English is not the native language must demonstrate English proficiency.
+These students are required to take the Test of English as a Foreign Language (TOEFL), the Pearson Test of English Academic (PTE), the International English Language Testing System (IELTS) or successfully complete an English Language program prior to admission.
+The intent of this policy is to insure that students for whom English is not the native language have a reasonable chance to succeed academically based on their ability to comprehend and use spoken and written English.
+For specific details, please refer to the English Proficiency Requirements for Applicants Educated Outside of the United States section of the catalog.